 Hanover – a (modern) art paradise

 But Herrenhausen Gardens aren’t the only place where you can see art by Niki de Saint Phalle.
 Her most popular work – Nanas – are standing proudly at the bank of Leine River, where Saturday flea market takes place.
-Three colorful and curvy figures bring smile even on the gloomy day and are a peculiar symbol of the city.
+Three colorful and curvy figures bring a smile even on the gloomy day and are a peculiar symbol of the city.

 To see even more of Niki’s works head to the Sprengel Museum with a great collection of modern art.
-Besides Niki you can admire there such world-famous names as Picasso, Chagall or Kokoschka.
+Besides Niki, you can admire there such world-famous names as Picasso, Chagall or Kokoschka.

-I honestly didn’t expect the museum will be so amazing and with the brutalism design I enjoyed every single minute there.
+I honestly didn’t expect the museum will be so amazing and with the brutalism design, I enjoyed every single minute there.

 Linden – the coolest neighborhood of Hannover